 While Slater will have faith in his side to bounce back in front of a home crowd at Suncorp Stadium, they will need to step up quick-smart to counter a confident Blues outfit looking to make history.

-The Blues will name their side for Game Three on Sunday night, July 7 while the Maroons will announce their side on the morning of Monday, July 8.
+The Blues will name their side for Game III on Sunday, July 7, while the Maroons will announce their side the following morning.